The Bitter Taste of a Broken Promise

 An elderly lady hands me a few coins, but I still need to make more cash before I can call it a day.
 My father won’t let me return home unless I have bagged a minimum of three hundred Egyptian pounds.

 I am sitting curled up on the pavement with my arms wrapped around my legs.
 The temperature plummets when night falls.
 I have warmer clothes at home, but I am not allowed to wear them while at work.
 According to my father, I will be more successful arousing pity if I shiver.
 I see a young couple approaching.
 He tries to take her hand, but she jerks it back.
 That is what I call a great target.
 Pulling a long face, I go ask them for some spare change.
 She looks sad and defenseless, almost more so than myself.
 The boy glances at me, reproachfully?
 Pityingly?
 It doesn’t matter: it worked.
 He reaches for the wallet in his pocket, takes a banknote out of it and tosses it over to me.
-I can feel proud of myself. ...Read more
+I can feel proud ...Read more

 The Land of Gold